The Art of Burning Bridges

 - “What made him so good at writing women?"

 “This is something of a mystery to me.
-He was very, very close to his mother.
+He was very, very dose to his mother.
 There’s plenty of suggestive evidence that his mother was irreverent.
 She liked to tell jokes and she liked to gossip.
 The sibling he was closest to was his sister Mary.
 But that only goes a really short distance toward explaining it.
 He never, never didn’t seem to understand that women weren’t any more mysterious than anyone else.
 He assumed that women shared the same ambition and erotic and self-destructive drives that he did.
-I think that in some ways, again, he extrapolated from himself about the entire world, and so he didn’t want to miss out on half the world to extrapolate on."
+I think that in some ways, again, he extrapolated from himself about the entire world, and so he didn’t want to miss out on half the world to extrapolate on.”

 “He dressed his women well, too.
 Which you guy writers don’t always do.”